-Are you planning to live forever?
+So, if you want to know why raising a resilient child matters, ask yourself this: Are you planning to live forever?
 No?
-Oh good, I’m glad we’ve got that out of the way because if you aren’t planning or frankly able to live forever, one day your children are going to have to fend for themselves and that’s why raising a resilient child matters.
-In fact, it mattes a whole lot, far more than you might originally think.
-I would place it so high on the list of important aspects of raising your child, that it’s right up there with love and shelter and great bedtime stories.
+Oh, I’m glad we got that out of the way.
+That’s because if you don’t plan to live forever or, frankly, aren’t able to, that means your children will have to fend for themselves one day.
+That’s why resilience matters a whole lot—far more than you might originally think.
+I would place it so high on the list of important aspects of raising your child that it’s right up there with love, shelter, and great bedtime stories.

 Raising a resilient child: You can’t coddle them

 But sleep is just the start.
-Playing an instrument you don’t initially like but have to stick with, is uncomfortable and perhaps annoying but it also teaches a lesson.
-It’s worth working at something to master it and you can’t give up just because it’s hard.
-Whether you end up with a deep abiding love for the trombone is not the point.
+Playing an instrument you don’t initially like but have to stick with is uncomfortable and perhaps annoying, but it also teaches a lesson.
+It’s worth working at something to master it, and you can’t give up just because it’s hard.
+Whether you end up with a deep, abiding love for the trombone is not the point.
 That’s why raising a resilient child matters.
-Resilience is about coping with challenges and one day, as we’ve agreed, you’ll not be there to help them.
+Resilience is about coping with challenges, and one day, as we’ve agreed, you’ll not be there to help them.
 To be presented with a problem and to overcome it is to give any child the kind of confidence they will need to triumph in later life and without you.

-Try really hard not to hover
+Why raising a resilient child matters: Try really hard not to hover

-I remember when my children, my two older boys went kayaking on a large lake in BC.As far as I can remember they were about 15 and 17 at the time and they were going to kayak up the river in a double kayak and then spend the night on the far side of the lake, hike the mountain the next day and come back down.
-They had walky talkies and I was able to hear they’d made the 7k trip down the lake when they called me that night in the only place they had reception.
-However, it was October in the mountains and it was the wilderness.
-There were bears and other hazards and I was scared to death.
+I recall taking my two older sons kayaking on a large lake in British Columbia.As far as I can remember, they were about 15 and 17 at the time, and they were going to kayak up the river in a double kayak, spend the night on the far side of the lake, hike the mountain the next day, and come back down.
+They had walkie-talkies, and I was able to hear they’d made the 7-kilometer trip down the lake when they called me that night in the only place they had reception.
+However, it was October in the mountains, and it was the wilderness.
+There were bears and other hazards, and I was scared to death.
 There was even snow at the higher elevations.
-I stood up most of the night in our B&B staring out at the mountains, absolutely terrified.
+I stood up most of the night in our B&B, staring out at the mountains, absolutely terrified.
 I knew they were competent kayakers and hikers.
-They were well prepared and had emergency supplies on them and had had adventures before but it didn’t make any difference to me and it was one of the hardest nights of my life.
-As it turned out they were fine and had a great time and when we picked them up confidence exuded from their every pore.
-I never let on how terrified I’d been and that was just as well as they felt great and I realized then that the accomplishment and feelings that it generated in them were well worth my pain.
+They were well prepared, had emergency supplies on them, and had had adventures before, but it didn’t make any difference to me, and it was one of the hardest nights of my life.
+As it turned out, they were fine and had a great time, and when we picked them up, confidence exuded from their every pore.
+I never let on how terrified I’d been, and that was just as well, as they felt great, and I realized then that the accomplishment and feelings that it generated in them were well worth my pain.

 Challenges feel good